OlivierRaemy/electron/docs/api/shell.md

 ### `shell.showItemInFolder(fullPath)`

-* `fullPath` string
+* `fullPath` String

 Show the given file in a file manager.
 If possible, select the file.
+Returns true if the item was successfully shown, false otherwise.

-### `shell.openPath(path)`
+### `shell.openItem(fullPath)`

-* `path` string
+* `fullPath` String

-Returns `Promise<string>` - Resolves with a string containing the error message corresponding to the failure if a failure occurred, otherwise "".

 Open the given file in the desktop's default manner.
+Returns true if the item was successfully opened, false otherwise.

 ### `shell.openExternal(url[, options])`

-* `url` string - Max 2081 characters on windows.
+* `url` String
-* `options` Object (optional)
+* `options` Object (optional) _macOS_
-  * `activate` boolean (optional) _macOS_ - `true` to bring the opened application to the foreground.
+  * `activate` Boolean - `true` to bring the opened application to the foreground.
 The default is `true`.
-  * `workingDirectory` string (optional) _Windows_ - The working directory.
-  * `logUsage` boolean (optional) _Windows_ - Indicates a user initiated launch that enables tracking of frequently used programs and other behaviors.
-                                              The default is `false`.

-Returns `Promise<void>`

 Open the given external protocol URL in the desktop's default manner.
-(For example, mailto: URLs in the user's default mail agent).
+(For example, mailto: URLs in the user's default mail agent.)
+Returns true if an application was available to open the URL, false otherwise.

-### `shell.trashItem(path)`
+### `shell.moveItemToTrash(fullPath)`

+* `fullPath` String

+Move the given file to trash and returns a boolean status for the operation.
-* `path` string - path to the item to be moved to the trash.
+Returns true if the item was successfully moved to the trash, false otherwise.

-Returns `Promise<void>` - Resolves when the operation has been completed.
-Rejects if there was an error while deleting the requested item.

-This moves a path to the OS-specific trash location (Trash on macOS, Recycle Bin on Windows, and a desktop-environment-specific location on Linux).

 ### `shell.beep()`